-• Electronic Device: A desktop or laptop is required to complete and submit assignments online.
-Ensure your device has a reliable internet connection and access to the Canvas platform.

-- Preferred Writing Utensil: Choose a writing utensil that you are comfortable with for in-class work and note-taking (e.g., pen, pencil). - Notebook: A notebook for taking notes and completing in-class activities is highly recommended. - Laptop (Optional): If you prefer digital note-taking, a laptop is acceptable for use during class.
+- Electronic Device: A desktop or laptop is required to complete and submit assignments online.
+Ensure your device has a reliable internet connection and access to the Canvas platform. - Preferred Writing Utensil: Choose a writing utensil that you are comfortable with for class work and note-taking (e.g., pen, pencil). - Notebook: A notebook for taking notes is highly recommended.